MWieland/islandelephants/README.md

 > NOTE: This is work in progress and not ready to be used yet.

-# TODO:
-0. get latest data from aws

-1. explorative analysis of selection tables
--> combine all into one pandas df
--> get min,max,mean,std,med clip_length -> find AUDIO_SETTING for clip_length (+ use 75% overlap between clips and fs 1000 accoridng to ED)
--> get min,max,mean,std,med MINFREQ and MAXFREQ -> find SPECTRAL_SETTING for bandwidth_clip (+ test visually win_length and win_overlap_prc)

-2. explorative analysis of waveforms and spectrograms -> plot large number of positive samples with waveform and spectrogram -> can we visually see patterns?
--> plot large number of negative samples with waveform and spectrogram -> are these clearly different from positive samples?

 ## Usage
 Simple command line tool.
 To get help call the following.